hyle-team/bounty/README.md

-> Important!
-All rewards will be paid after coinswap starts to prevent reward coins from participating in staking
+> Please note that in order to avoid sharp increase in PoS difficulty bounty payouts will be locked until coin swap launch.

 # Welcome to Hyle team bounty program